StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ### Inspection, scrolling and its impact on time selection.

-When using the *traces perspective* in live mode, you are constantly polling for the *slowest traces* in your time range selection.
+When using the *trace perspective* in live mode, you are constantly polling for the *slowest traces* in your time range selection.
 However, in a large IT infrastructure with constant requests being traced, what are you slowest traces now might now be your slowest traces (and be further down the list) in a matter of seconds.
 However, if a user is inspecting a trace or one of its spans, it would severely impact the usability of this feature if that trace kept constantly bouncing up and down the list of traces.
 Furthermore, if a user is scrolling down the list looking for a specific trace or a pattern in the list of traces, it also would make it hard for them for that list to be constantly changing.
 For these reasons, we've decided that these two actions (inspecting traces/spans and scrolling) effectively "pause" time and allow you to browse through a stable snapshot of your data.
 Pausing time means that you are now in the past and just like in all other perspectives, you're able to resume to live mode by clicking on the blue ribbon on top or in the timeline itself as illustrated in the image below.

 ![Pausing time when inspecting a trace](../../.gitbook/assets/trace-inspection.png)